-Appendix E: Preceptor-in-Training Development Plan
+Appendix H: Preceptor Development Plan

-Based on the assessment (Appendix A) completed at the \\\\\\ Residency Review Committee meeting, the following requirements have been identified as areas of focus for the upcoming year for this PIT to meet the requirements as a preceptor.
+Based on the assessment completed at the meeting, the following requirements have been identified as areas

+to meet the requirements as a p 1 0,

+1.

+2.

+3.

+4.

 Activities and scheduling:

 Requirements Description of Activities to Meet Requirements Timeline

 1.

 2.

 3.

 4.

-PIT Mentor sign-off: Date:
+Preceptor Mentor sign-off: Date:

 Supervisor sign-off (if applicable):

 Approved by RRC on: